tls-attacker/TLS-Anvil/Docs/docs/05-Adding-New-Tests/04-Modifying-the-IPM-Model.md

 }
 ```

-Some parameter values are based on TLS-Attacker enums, e.g. <JavaClass path="TLS-Test-Framework/src/main/java/de/rub/nds/tlstest/framework/model/derivationParameter/CipherSuiteDerivation.java" />.
-Those enums in TLS-Attacker already include methods that return a `boolean` value to check if the enum value fullfills certain parameters.
+Some parameter values are based on TLS-Attacker enums, e.g., <JavaClass path="TLS-Test-Framework/src/main/java/de/rub/nds/tlstest/framework/model/derivationParameter/CipherSuiteDerivation.java" />.
+These enums already include methods that return a `boolean` indicating whether the enum value fulfills certain criteria.

-The method specified in the `method` field is called by using reflection on the selected enum corresponding to the identifier.
-If the return value is `true`, the combination of parameter values is considered as valid test input.
-Otherwise the test input is skipped.
+The method specified in the `method` field is called via reflection on the selected enum corresponding to the `identifier`.
+If the method returns `true`, the parameter combination is considered valid test input; otherwise, the test input is skipped.

 ### `ExplicitValues`